Edward Kimball (teacher)

-Edward Kimball (1823-1901) was a Sunday School teacher known for converting Dwight L. Moody to Christianity.
-Kimball also assisted several churches across the United States in eliminating significant financial debts.
+Edward Kimball (July 29, 1823 – June 5, 1901) was an American Sunday School teacher known for converting 19th-century evangelist Dwight L. Moody to Christianity.
+Kimball also assisted churches across the United States in eliminating significant financial debts.
+He had assisted 21 churches in "liberating" debt by the age of 45.

 Early life

-Edward Kimball was born in Rowley, Massachusetts in 1823 to Richard and Elizabeth Kimball.
+Edward Kimball was born in Rowley, Massachusetts, in 1823 to Richard and Elizabeth Kimball.
 His parents wanted him to pursue religious studies, but illness at the time prevented Kimball from doing this.
 He would follow his father as a public school teacher in Rowley.
 Later, at age 23, Kimball moved to Boston.
 Eventually, he became head of Kimball, Felt and Wentworth, a firm of carpet dealers.

 Sunday School teacher

 While in Boston, Kimball joined the Mount Vernon Congregational Church and served as a church officer and Sunday School teacher.
 His class was filled with teenage boys, including Dwight L. Moody.
-During one of Moody’s first classes, Kimball asked the attendees to turn a specific Bible chapter in the book of John.
+During one of Moody's first classes, Kimball asked the attendees to turn to a specific Bible chapter in the book of John.
 Moody, unfamiliar with the books of the Bible or the location of John, turned instead to the front of the Bible.
-Classmates laughed at Moody’s not knowing the books of the Bible.
+Classmates laughed at Moody not knowing the books of the Bible.
 Kimball, however, handed Moody his own Bible open to the correct passage and asked Moody to read it.
-Moody was greatly impressed by Kimball’s kindness and continued to attend Sunday School.
-In 1855, after nearly a year of lessons, Kimball visited Moody at his place of employment, Holton Shoe Store, a business owned by one of Moody’s uncles, and during conversation between the two, Moody was converted to Christianity.
-Moody was seventeen years old at his conversion.
+Moody was greatly impressed by Kimball's kindness and continued to attend Sunday School.
+In 1855, after nearly a year of lessons, Kimball visited Moody at his place of employment, Holton Shoe Store, a business owned by one of Moody's uncles, and during conversation between the two in the store's stockroom, Moody was converted to Christianity.
+Moody was eighteen years old at his conversion.

-D. L. Moody would go on to evangelize worldwide and found the Northfield Seminary for Young Ladies and the Mount Hermon School for Boys, the Moody Bible Institute and Moody Publishing.
+D. L. Moody went on to evangelize worldwide and found the Northfield Seminary for Young Ladies and the Mount Hermon School for Boys, the Moody Bible Institute and Moody Publishing.

-In 1868, Edward Kimball, taking his family, left Boston and moved to New York to work in a wholesale hardware business.
+In 1868, Kimball and his family left Boston and moved to New York to work in a wholesale hardware business.